Mill Valley – Sausalito Bike Path (The Multi-Use Path)

-Many people don’t realize that there is a wide, paved Sausalito path that allows people to easily travel between the northern edge of Sausalito and Blithedale Ave. in Mill Valley (and beyond), a length of about 2.4 miles.
+Many people don’t realize that the Mill Valley – Sausalito Bike Path map links the northern edge of Sausalito and Blithedale Ave. in Mill Valley (and beyond), a length of about 2.4 miles.
 It also extends northward from there for almost another full mile into the Scott Valley and Chapman area of Mill Valley, where it dead ends.
 The path’s website is here.

-The Mill Valley-Sausalito path also offers spectacular views, narrow wooden bridges and a sense that you’re out of the city and close to nature.
+The Mill Valley-Sausalito bike path also offers spectacular views, narrow wooden bridges and a sense that you’re out of the city and close to nature.

-To reach the Sausalito path from the southern side, go to the corner of Gate 6 Road and Bridgeway, where Bridgeway meets Donahue and merges with Highway 101 (see map below).
+To reach the path from the Sausalito side, go to the corner of Gate 6 Road and Bridgeway, where Bridgeway meets Donahue and merges with Highway 101 (see map below).
 You’ll see the opening to the path between the small shopping center on the edge of the Bay and the 101 North Freeway on-ramp.